kevinlondon/kevinlondon.github.io/_drafts/advice-for-job-hunt.md

 ### Find a comfortable place to talk

-You could be on the phone for an hour or so.
-I'd recommend finding a good, comfortable place to do that.
 It's important to pick somewhere that will

 * Be quiet.
 * Let you focus.

+There's nothing worse than constantly worrying if you'll get caught on a phone screen, so it's helpful to pick a secluded place.
 Your spot could be parked on a street near work or at your kitchen table.
-There's nothing worse than constantly worrying if you'll get caught on a phone screen, so it's helpful to pick a secluded place.

-I once left my keys in my car and my car wouldn't start after the interview when I had to return to work, so probably don't do that.
+I once left my keys in my car during a phone interview and my car wouldn't start afterward when I had to return to work, so don't do that.

 ### Recruiters are not your friends